-"I am very excited to have Christie on our staff here at NIU and brings a wealth of experience and knowledgeto the program," said coach Ross.
-"She is very energetic and a go getter.
-The best part of having Christie on the staff is, she really cares about the players as individuals."
+"I am very excited to have Christie on our staff here at NIU, and she brings a wealth of experience and knowledge to the program," said Coach Ross.
+"She is very energetic and a go-getter.
+The best part of having Christie on the staff is that she really cares about the players as individuals."

-Chappell was an assistant coach at NDSU the last four seasons, where the Bison won a regular season championship (2009) and qualified for the NCAA Tournament (2010).
-In 2011 North Dakota State finished as the runner-up in the Summit League Tournament.
+Prior to coming to DeKalb, Chappell was an assistant coach at NDSU for four seasons, where the Bison won a regular season Summit League championship (2009) and qualified for the NCAA Tournament (2010).
+In 2011, North Dakota State finished as the runner-up in the Summit League Tournament.
 Chappell worked primarily with the team's attack.
 She also coached four seasons with the Red River Soccer Club, working with U13 boy's and U10 girl's teams.
-In 2008 she was named the North Dakota Youth Soccer Association's Boy's Coach of the Year.
+In 2008, she was named the North Dakota Youth Soccer Association's Boy's Coach of the Year.

-From 2007-08, Chappell worked at Division II St. Cloud State where the Huskies clinched their first winning season since 1995 and advanced to the Northern Sun Intercollegiate Conference Tournament.
-She broke into coaching at her alma mater Minnesota, Crookston in 2006, where she starred for the Golden Eagles from 2002-05.
+From 2007-08, Chappell worked at Division II St. Cloud State, where the Huskies clinched their first winning season since 1995 and advanced to the Northern Sun Intercollegiate Conference Tournament.
+She broke into coaching at her alma mater Minnesota-Crookston in 2006, where she starred as a player for the Golden Eagles from 2002-05.

-Chappell recently finished her masters degree in sociology from North Dakota State, while also earning a teaching certificate.
+Chappell graduated from Minnesota-Crookston in 2006 with a degree in business management and received the NCAA's Degree Completion Award.
+She recently finished her master's degree in sociology from North Dakota State, while also earning a teaching certificate.
 She currently owns a "B" license from the United States Soccer Federation.